THANK YOU Lexington voters for electing Tina McBride in a landslide victory by 998 more votes!

 Belk Mignogna Graphic Design, Associate, NY, NY

-Boston Initiative for Young CinEmatic Performers (BIYCEP) 501c3 (Founder, Director, Instructor & Editor - South Bronx & Harlem NY, Detroit MI, Mattapan MA)
+Boston Initiative for Young CinEmatic Performers (BIYCEP) 501c3 (Founder, Director, Instructor & Editor - South Bronx NY, Harlem NY, Detroit MI, Mattapan MA)

 Aldrich, Eastman & Waltch (Coordinator)